aikheandrei/un-named/README.md

       - [ ] KISS
       - [ ] Signup
       - [ ] OTP full implementation
-      - [ ] Make use of useReducer
-        - Use when managing multiple switch cases

     - Better error handling
       - [x] Otp